Alena (Dragon Quest)

-Alena (アリーナ, Arīna) is a character in the 1990 video game Dragon Quest IV, one of its main characters.
+Alena (アリーナ, Arīna) is a fictional character in the 1990 video game Dragon Quest IV, one of its main characters.
 She is the star of the second chapter, going out to explore the world and become a strong warrior with her retainers Kiryl and Borya, before discovering her kingdom wiped out.
 She later joins with the protagonist of the game in their quest to defeat the leader of the monsters, Psaro, and save the world.
 Her design was created by Akira Toriyama, and she is voiced in Japanese by Shoko Nakagawa.
 She is a fan favorite Dragon Quest IV character, noted as a strong female character by multiple critics, one from RPGFan noting how rare this was on the NES.

 Appearances

 Alena appears in Dragon Quest IV as one of its main characters.
 She is first introduced in chapter 2 as the main character of the chapter.
 She desires to go out and explore the world and to become a warrior, but her father, the king, refuses to allow it, asking her to behave more princess like.
 Disobeying him, she punches through her bedroom wall to break out and go on her own.
 She is stopped by her retainers, Kiryl and Borya, who allow her to go, but only if they accompany her.
 They explore the world, assisting various people, first by posing as a human sacrifice in a nearby village in order to get the jump on the monster responsible, defeating him.
 She later learns that her father has fallen mute, causing her to seek out a treatment for him.
 After curing him, he apologizes for being overprotective, allowing her to teleport to the city of Endor.
 There, the princess is slated to be wed to whomever wins the local tournament, leading Alena to join the tournament to prevent this.
 She is slated to fight a man named Psaro the Manslayer, though he does not show, making her the winner by default and not marrying the princess.
 After the arena, a soldier from the kingdom finds her and tells her to return before dying.
 She returns to find the kingdom devoid of life, leading to them to investigate the cause.

 Alena later appears in the fifth chapter, searching for a cure for a fever Kiryl developed.
 The protagonist helps cure him, and the three join them in their quest to defeat the monsters led by Psaro and save the world.
 Together, they eventually discover that a demon named Baalzack was responsible for the harm that befell her kingdom, killing him in revenge.
 She accompanies the protagonist in their quest, eventually facing off against Psaro, who uses a power called the Secret of Evolution to become monstrous, before he is ultimately defeated.
 In the PlayStation and Nintendo DS versions of the game, an extra chapter was added, which has Psaro joining the protagonist, Alena, and the others to defeat a traitorous minion of Psaro, Aamon.